TheGriffin518/Brick-Breaker/README.md

 This project is due on Monday 2014-04-28 @ 11:55 PM.

-## Updates

- * 2014-04-16 - Changes have been made to the descriptions for both Tetris and Breakout.
-Please reread those sections carefully.

 ## Academic Honesty

 You implicitly agree to Academic Honesty policy as outlined in the course